micans/pick/README.md

 strings.
 Display options include formatting of fractions and percentages and zero padding of integers.

+For an idea of the possibilities you could look at the [Makefile in the test directory](test/Makefile), although it is more geared towards tests of selection of and operations on multiple columns.

 The documentation is output when given `-H` - `-h` is the option to prevent output of column names, or `-l` for a more concise summary of options and syntax.

 Operators for compute: